Methodology and Sources

 Occasionally, other sources also provided information that deepened our understanding of these individuals and the racial violence they faced, particularly Alabama Supreme Court cases at the Alabama Department of Archives and History.

-Students working on this project wanted to find a way to visually demonstrate the mindset of systemic dehumanization that enabled and justified racial violence, and we found a great source of that in the postcards of the Wade Hall Postcard Collection in the Troy University Libraries, displayed on this site on the “Mindset” page.
+Students working on this project wanted to find a way to visually demonstrate the mindset of systemic dehumanization that enabled and justified racial violence, and we found a powerful source for that in the postcards of the Wade Hall Postcard Collection in the Troy University Libraries, displayed on this site on the “Mindset & Context” page.

 We want to recognize the excellent work other students, historians, and organizations are performing to document lynchings and commemorate the victims.